 Monmouth Beach School History

-Formal public education in Monmouth Beach — at least the concept of it — got its start over 110 years ago.
-The first borough board of education meeting was held on June 30, 1906 in the borough’s firehouse (at the time, the town’s only official building) on Beach Road.
+Formal public education in Monmouth Beach — at least the concept of it — got its start 115 years ago.
+The first board of education meeting was held on June 30, 1906 in the borough firehouse on Beach Road (at the time, the town’s only official building).

 The nine founding board members were John Maney, Sr., Jesse W. Potter, George Robbins, Charles Erickson, John McWood, Jr., Garrett White, Charles Archer, Clarence Bennett, and Abram O. Johnson.
 Mr. Johnson, a member of the newly elected borough council and future four-term mayor, was named the board’s leader, then called the District Clerk.